influxdata/docs-v2/content/influxdb/cloud-iox/get-started/query.md

 SELECT
   *
 FROM
-  measurement
+  home
 WHERE
   time >= '2022-01-01T08:00:00Z'
   AND time <= '2022-01-01T20:00:00Z'
-  AND tag1 = 'value1'
+  AND room = 'Living Room'
 ```
 {{% /expand %}}